2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     AG-422-K10    ERS3877429
     AG-404-D14    ERS3876520

-We located the corresponding SRR ID for each SAG and downloaded them with sra-tools.
+We located the ftp directories for these SAGS at NCBI using the BioProject accession PRJEB33281.
+After downloading correct assemblies, these files were transferred onto Poseidon.
 To unzip each of these files:

     for fasta in Maria_SAGs/